An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.

 - Add the mashed sweet potato to the egg mixture.
 Mix well.

-- Using a 4-tablespoon scoop or measuring cup, scoop six mounds of the mixture onto the prepared baking sheet.
-Flatten with a spatula.
-Spray with oil.
+- Using a 4-tablespoon scoop, scoop six mounds of the mixture onto the prepared baking sheet.
+Flatten the mounds with a spatula and spray them with oil.

 - Bake the cakes for 15 minutes.
-Flip to the other side, spray with more oil and bake until browned and set, 10 more minutes.
-Serve immediately.
+Flip them to the other side, spray them with more oil, and bake until browned and set, 10 more minutes.

 Notes